 - Twenty-four semester credit hours distributed with eight credit hours limited to any three of the following divisions: business; engineering technologies; arts and humanities; science and mathematics; social sciences and human services or Health, Physical Education, Recreation and Student Life Division; OR

 - Thirty semester credit hours of block credit awarded for documentable educational experience or courses completed at other post-secondary institutions or other educational enterprises judged by LCCC criteria to be of college level; OR

 - A coherent combination of technical and/or general courses totaling a minimum of 20 semester credit hours planned in consultation with an academic advisor/counselor to form an individualized area of concentration.

-- Electives will include any courses (inclusive of credit awarded for prior learning assessment) in the 2013-2014 Academic Requirements subject to any limitations of this publication.
+- Electives will include any courses (inclusive of credit awarded for prior learning assessment) in the current Academic Requirements subject to any limitations of this publication.